yikai82/ML-Project-NYSX/README.md

 <sub>[↥ back to top](#content)&emsp;|&emsp;[Return Main Page 🏠](/README.md) </sub>

 ---
-### 3.3 Set up minimum environment with a minimum.yml
+### 3.3 Set up minimum environment with a requirement.yml or requirement.txt

 Same step as below just replace the `ml_env_complete` to `requirement` for either yml file or text file based on your setting.